 The audit function may be one of the most crucial aspects of monitoring a school district’s financial condition.
-It is the board of education’s responsibility to maintain the fiscal health of the district and to ensure that all legal mandates relating to the financial transactions of the district are adhered to.
-There are three types of auditors that board of education members encounter in a school district setting: claims auditor, internal, and external auditors.
+It is the Board of Education’s responsibility to maintain the fiscal health of the district and to ensure that all legal mandates relating to the financial transactions of the District are adhered to.
+There are four types of auditors that board of education members encounter in a school district setting: claims auditor, internal, financial statements and external auditors.

 The internal auditor focuses on an evaluation of the internal controls within the business function of the school district.
 In July the Jericho Board of Education appointed Callaghan Nawrocki to be the internal auditors of the Jericho Union Free School District.
 The internal auditors review and evaluate many aspects of the district’s finances including payroll, benefits, cash receipts and cash disbursements throughout the year.
 The internal auditor also reports directly to the board of education and is totally independent of the business office function and the external audit function.

 External auditors are certified or licensed individuals from independent firms that contract with a school district to perform the annual financial statement audit.
 The work performed by the external auditor is guided by established professional standards and legal mandates.
-The external auditors provide the school district with the year-end financial statements.
+The external auditors provide the year-end financial statements.
 The external auditors may also be consulted to discuss issues such as alternative accounting treatments of specific accounting transactions and new legislative mandates.
-The board of education has appointed Pappas & Company as the external independent auditors of the Jericho Union Free School District.
-At the September board of education meeting the independent auditors, Pappas & Company, presented a report to the board of education and to the general public.
-The district received the highest level of approval on its audit for 2007, and the auditors provided an "unqualified opinion".
+The board of education at its July 10, 2008, reorganization meeting appointed Coughlin Foundotos Cullen & Danowski, LLP as the independent auditors of the Jericho Union Free School District.
+At the September board of education meeting the independent auditors presented a report to the board of education and to the general public.
+The district received the highest level of approval on its audit for 2008, and the auditors provided an "unqualified opinion".